anonbnr/UML2RCA/README.md

 # UML2RCA
 This project defines UML-to-RCA metamodel transformations.
-It introduces a generic metamodel transformation architecture and specializes it into the UML2RCA use-case.
+It introduces a generic metamodel transformation architecture and specializes it into the UML-to-RCA use-case.
 It then uses data provided by the Knowmana project to validate both the architecture and the defined transformations.
+It relies on the RCA metamodel (*as provided by the rca project available at* https://github.com/anonbnr/rca) and the UML2 metamodel (*as provided by the* `org.eclipse.uml.uml2` *package*).